-Free Nexium / Prilosec Bone Fracture Case Evaluation: If you or a loved one has suffered a bone fracture or other serious side effect after taking Nexium or Prilosec, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+Free Confidential Lawsuit Evaluation: If you or a loved one suffered kidney damage after taking Nexium or Prilosec, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

 What’s the problem?

 July 14, 2011 – The new product liability claim, which was filed against AstraZeneca on behalf of Susan A. Poznavich in New Jersey Superior Court in Bergen County, alleges that the woman suffered a number of severe foot fractures after taking Nexium and Prilosec, popular heartburn drugs that have garnered extensive media coverage recently after being linked to an increased risk of bone problems.

 Poznavich’s claim is just one of a growing number of lawsuits filed by Nexium and Prilosec users in recent months.
 In May 2011, a claim was filed on behalf of 35 people in Texas who allegedly suffered bone deterioration and fractures after taking Nexium.
 The lawsuit was filed in Harris County District Court against AstraZeneca and a Houston-area sales manager, claiming that despite having knowledge of the side effects associated with the drug, Nexium was marketed and sold to the public without adequate warnings for consumers.
 According to the suit, Nexium caused various injuries to the plaintiffs including fractures of the foot, ankle, leg, arm, hand, knee and vertebrae.